 Blind and partially sighted people are the best source of knowledge about the lives of our customers.

-P3A: Panel of the Third Age
+Engagement with people in later life - Panel of the Third Age

 Phone Watch aims to give blind and partially sighted people the opportunity to engage directly with manufacturers and software developers from across the mobile industry.
 Industry experts are invited to attend and speak about the latest developments in mobile technology and forthcoming innovations in mobile accessibility.
 Phone Watch panel members have a highly interactive, hands on experience with the latest mobile devices and accessibility software and can immediately give feedback to industry experts so that more blind and partially sighted people will be able to confidently use mobile technology.